Figuring out how to end a cover letter is harder than it looks.

 Ending too abruptly

-Jumping straight from your last paragraph to your name without any kind of wrap-up can feel cold or unfinished.
+Skipping from your last paragraph to your name can seem abrupt or incomplete.

 2